Frequently Asked Questions

 IN WHAT SITUATION IS AN 'L-GRADE' OF STAINLESS STEEL BEST SUITED?

-"L-Grade" stainless steels are low carbon grades typically used for parts that can not be annealed after fabrication by welding.
+"L-Grade" stainless steels are low carbon grades typically used for parts that cannot be annealed after fabrication by welding.
 The low carbon minimizes sensitization or chromium depletion at the grain boundaries of the material which would otherwise reduce its corrosion resistance.

 WHICH GRADE OF STAINLESS STEEL IS BEST FOR MY APPLICATION?